Foliolytic vs StockMarketEye: A Modern, Free, Browser-Based Replacement

 Replace StockMarketEye with Foliolytic if you don't need to work fully offline, you want deeper risk-adjusted return metrics (Sharpe, Sortino, alpha, beta), and you'd rather not pay a license fee.
 Keep StockMarketEye if true offline operation is critical, you've already invested years in StockMarketEye's data file, or you specifically prefer a desktop-native UI.
 Foliolytic and StockMarketEye both keep data on your machine — they just differ in install footprint and analytics depth.

-No install · No license fee · 70+ metrics · Browser-based · Client-side
+No install · No license fee · 70+ metrics · Browser-based · No signup, no broker login

 The 30-Second Comparison